 An arched brow can give your face an instant lift and make you appear younger and more refreshed.
 The first step in making eyebrows appear arched if they are not shaped that way naturally is proper shaping.
 Sumita explains, "At Ziba Beauty, our brow artists provide an analysis by measuring brows and recommending proper shaping based on the client's facial structure."
 She adds, "We believe there is a best brow shape for every face shape."
 Sumita notes that, "a round face looks best with more of an arch and an oval or square shaped face looks best with a slightly rounded brow which accomplishes a softer look."

 Once a properly shaped brow is achieved, you can use products to define your brows and keep them in place.
 Sumita notes that, "often brows will grow down, or can be unruly, which can throw off the look of a well-groomed (and arched) brow line.
 A brow pencil or powder can create more shape if needed, but be sure to pay close attention to the arch in order to accentuate definition while maintaining a natural looking brow."
+A brush or spoolie (which looks similar to a mascara wand) can be used to groom brows or fill in brow powder.

 Choose Products Wisely